mimuc/probui/README.md

 # ProbUI
 ProbUI is a probabilistic reinterpretation of bounding boxes for creating dynamic and adaptive mobile touch GUIs.
 It's available as an Android framework here.
-To get started and find out what it's all about, watch the [video](www.medien.ifi.lmu.de/probui/video) and check the [paper](http://www.medien.ifi.lmu.de/forschung/publikationen/detail?pub=buschek2017chi).
+To get started and find out what it's all about, you can watch the [video](www.medien.ifi.lmu.de/probui/video) and check the [paper](http://www.medien.ifi.lmu.de/forschung/publikationen/detail?pub=buschek2017chi).